momentum-cohort-2018-07/w3-ruby-blackjack-swpat23/README.md

 ## Requirements

 For this weekend project, you will create a one-player-against-the-computer game of blackjack.
-The game should be playable from the terminal
+The game should be playable from the terminal.

 The following restrictions apply to your game: